 Katowice is a city of more than 300,000 inhabitants, at the centre of one of Europe’s principal coal-mining and iron-making regions.
 In the nineteenth century it was part of the Prussian province of Silesia, but from 1922 was incorporated into Poland.

 The suburb of Nikiszowiec is one of the most notable workers’ communities in Europe.
-It was built in two stages, 1908-15 and 1920-24 to provide homes for miners employed by George von Giesches Erben, a Silesian mining corporation that originated in the early eighteenth century at the Nickisch (now Poniatowski) mine, one of 14 in the Giesche (now Wieczorek) colliery complex.
+It was built from 1908 to 1919 to provide homes for miners employed by George von Giesches Erben, a Silesian mining corporation that originated in the early eighteenth century at the Nickisch (now Poniatowski) mine, one of 14 in the Giesche (now Wieczorek) colliery complex.
 The housing was designed by the architects Georg (1871-1958) and Emil (1870-1937) Zillmann from Charlottenburg.
 The familoks (family dwellings) are arranged in nine blocks each with its own courtyard.
 The buildings are of three or four storeys, and some have attics or cellars.

 Nikiszowiec was designated a national historical monument in 2011.
 Guidance to the community can be provided by the City Information Centre.
 A small museum has been established in a former public wash house at No 4 Rymarska Street, a department of the Museum of the History of Katowice.
 The 'Association Factory of Local Initiatives' (Stowarzyszenie Fabryka Inicjatyw Lokalnych) dedicades to Niciszowiec's tangible and intangible heritage, specializing in development of the settlement with the local community.